WhatIsHang is a tiny tool that can help you find out why some programs freeze and become unresponsive.

 However, even in a situation like this, the program will list strings found in the stack, and even if you've no idea what the "stack" is, that could still be useful.
 You'll see file names, for instance, which might indicate what the locked-up process was doing when everything went wrong.

-And on Windows Vista or later with UAC enabled, WhatIsHang can't detect broken apps if they have system or administrator rights.
+In particular, on Windows Vista or later with UAC enabled, WhatIsHang can't detect broken apps if they have system or administrator rights.
 So if you see nothing, right-click the program executable and select Run As Administrator to try again: that may fix the problem.